FIU Panthers: Men's basketball

-The current head coach of the FIU men's basketball team is Anthony Evans, who was hired on April 15, 2013.
+The current head coach of the FIU men's basketball team is Jeremy Ballard, who was hired on April 20, 2018.

-FIU men's basketball team had its lone NCAA Tournament appearance in the 1995 tournament under then Head Coach Bob Weltlich.
+FIU men's basketball team had its lone NCAA tournament appearance in the 1995 tournament under then Head Coach Bob Weltlich.
 FIU won the TAAC Basketball Tournament and in doing so earned an automatic bid for the NCAA tournament.
 FIU was seeded #16 and played the #1 seeded UCLA Bruins in the first round of the West Regional, which was played at the Taco Bell Arena in Boise, Idaho.
 The Panthers lost the game to the Bruins by the score of 92–56, being the first tournament win in UCLA's successful run to the National Championship that year.